 The Bank has lease contracts for the land on which the Nouvobanq Building is found, branches offices, ATM houses and staff accomodations.
-Leases of Branches offices, ATM houses and staff accomodations have lease terms ranging between 1 and 10, while lease of land is 99 years.
+Leases of Branches offices, ATM houses and staff accomodations have lease terms ranging between 1 and 10 years, while lease of land is 99 years.
 The Bank's obligations under its leases are secured by the lessors' titles to the leased assets.
 Generally, the Bank is restricted from assigning and subleasing the leased assets.
-There are no lease contracts that include extension and termination options and variable lease payments.